ha-manel/ha-manel/README.md

 - 🎓 I have a **master's degree** in Computer Science (networks & distributed systems).
 Obtained from the University of Constantine2, Algeria.

-- 👩‍💻 I’m currently studying and training to become a **Full-Stack Software Developer** at [Microverse.](https://github.com/microverseinc)
+- 👩‍💻 I’m currently studying and training to become a **Full-Stack Software Developer** in a remote and multicultural environment at [Microverse.](https://github.com/microverseinc)

 - 🌱 I’m currently learning how to **create websites** using **HTML5, CSS, CSS frameworks, and JavaScript**.